tmtxt/tmtxt.github.com/_posts/2018-06-17-feature-toggle-and-feature-release-at-ar.md

 }
 ```

-The above mentioned organisation may be suitable for the case your system has a lot of users.
-You can simply add some admin user to the `enabledList` and test the new feature on production before releasing it to your users.
+The above mentioned data structure may be suitable for the case your system has a lot of users.
+You
+can simply add some admin user to the `enabledList` and test the new feature on production before
+releasing it to your users.

 ## Inline User feature data

-If your product is to serve business clients, you can also store the enabled feature directly to the client object itself.
-This can save you extra queries to the database to get the feature information.
+If your product is to serve business clients, you can also store the enabled feature directly to the
+client object itself.
+This can save you extra queries to the database to get the feature
+information.
 If that's the case, your Client object might look like this

 ```javascript
 {